dfki-ric/pytransform3d/doc/source/user_guide/transformations.rst

 Position vectors are represented as a column vector :math:`\left( x,y,z,1 \right)^T`.
-This will activate the translation part of the transformation in a matrix multiplication.
-When we transform a direction vector, we want to deactivate the translation by setting the last component to zero:
+This will activate the translation part of the transformation in a matrix multiplication (see :func:`~pytransform3d.transformations.vector_to_point`).
+When we transform a direction vector, we want to deactivate the translation by setting the last component to zero (see :func:`~pytransform3d.transformations.vector_to_direction`):
 :math:`\left( x,y,z,0 \right)^T`.

 We can use a transformation matrix :math:`\boldsymbol T_{AB}` to transform a